 Topics are split into partitions and are replicated across brokers in a Kafka cluster.

 - However, there is a possibility of adding a key to a message.
-If a producer publishes a message with a key, it’s ensured that all these messages (with same key) will end up in the same partition.
-This is how Kafka provides message sequencing guarantee.
+If a producer publishes a message with a key, it’s ensured that all these messages (with the same key) will end up in the same partition.
+This is how Kafka provides a message sequencing guarantee.

 - Data is written to partitions randomly unless a key is added to it. (described in the previous point)